phan-t/cas-socialabs/index.md

 Throughout the course, you will be asked to complete lab objectives that align with specific demonstrations and use-cases.

 Before you get started, make sure you have an existing account for the VMware Hands-on Labs, if not follow the [registration steps](https://cas-socialabs.vmwapj.com/hol-registration/).
 Once registered or if you already have an existing account follow the [launch steps](https://cas-socialabs.vmwapj.com/hol-launch/) required for this course.
 As part of the labs you will be asked to complete challenges.
 These are optional however it is suggested you attempt to complete these.
-More information availabe on the [Challenges](https://cas-socialabs.vmwapj.com/lab-challenges/) page.
+More information available on the [challenges](https://cas-socialabs.vmwapj.com/challenge/) page.

 <table class="table">
     <thead>